Why Get a Heated RV Sewer Hose?

 H&G Lifestyles has combined heat with a sturdy sewer hose stand.

-It’s not quite as effective as the heated RV sewer hose reviewed above, but it’s still advertised to be able to stop a sewer hose from freezing in temperatures as low as 10°F.
+It’s not as effective as the heated RV sewer hose reviewed above, but it’s still advertised to stop a sewer hose from freezing in temperatures as low as 10°F.

 Unlike the heated RV sewer hose that has a self regulating temperature control, the heated stand has one temperature, 140°F.